FL4AU/FL4AU/index.md

 Webchair: [Dr Xueping Peng](https://profiles.uts.edu.au/Xueping.Peng), University of Technology Sydney (UTS), Australia.

+#### Invited talks (TBD)

+We will invite leading academic and industry practioner to present their vision on federated learning.

 #### Call for presentation

 We intend to create a forum to communicate challenging problems and address open issues in this research area, and federated learning related innovative applications in Australasia.
 We also would like to invite PhD students in Australasia to exchange ideas about their published federated learning papers at top AI conferences.